-- 9.1.1 The Environmental Monitoring and Audit (EM&A) Report presents the EM&A works undertaken during the period from 25th February 2006 to 24th March 2006 in accordance with EM&A Manual and the requirement under EP-224/2005. - 9.1.2 No exceedance of the Action and Limit Levels of 24-hour TSP. - 9.1.3 One exceedance of action level for suspended solids was recorded at M_Coral. - 9.1.4 Six action and one limit levels exceedance for suspended solids were recorded at F_DA, F_DB and F_DC. - 9.1.5 Three action and one limit levels exceedance for turbidity were recorded at F_DA, F_DB, F_Inland Marsh for freshwater monitoring locations. - 9.1.6 For freshwater and marine water quality, all of the exceedances were considered not project related and mainly contributed by natural variation. - 9.1.7 For terrestrial ecology, the streams and the riparian vegetation were in natural conditions similar to the condition during the Baseline Survey. - 9.1.8 Six tagged corals at Site B2 were found damaged to various extends.
-This has been report relevant parties, incident report and remedial action proposed by Contractor will be submitted to EPD and AFCD for comments.
+- 9.1.4 Out of twenty eight exceedances (SS, turbidity, DO and pH), eight of them were considered not project-related (Streams B & C).
+Twenty of exceedances were considered project-related. - 9.1.5 For terrestrial ecology, the streams (except Stream A temporary bridge am) and the riparian vegetation were in natural conditions similar to the condition during the Baseline Survey. - 9.1.6 Minor sedimentation was observed on some of the tagged corals at Site B2, but the percentages were smaller than the action level standard (i.e. 15%).
+The exceedance was considered project-related.
 For Site C and the Control Site still remained similar conditions as during the Baseline Survey.
-No mortality, sedimentation or bleaching was found on the tagged corals in these two sites. - 9.1.9 Vegetation clearance work is being carried out at present.
-Tree protection is satisfactory.
-Stockpiles of cleared vegetation were found stored on site and require removal.
-The Contractor was reminded to dispose the vegetation stockpiles and construction waste when temporary barging point is available on site. - 9.1.10 No environmental non-compliance was recorded during the site audit.
-One environmental complaint and no environmental summons/prosecutions were received during the reporting period since the commencement of the Project. - 9.1.11 The ET will keep track of the EM&A programme to ensure compliance of environmental requirements and the proper implementation of all necessary mitigation measures.
+No mortality, sedimentation or bleaching was found on the tagged corals in these two sites. - 9.1.7 The Contractor shall rectify the mal-pruning practice on the transplanted trees and was reminded to dispose the vegetation stockpiles properly. - 9.1.8 One environmental non-compliance was recorded during the site investigation on 24th April 2006 due to the heavy rainstorm.
+No environmental complaint and environmental summons/prosecutions were received during the reporting period since the commencement of the Project. - 9.1.9 The ET will keep track of the EM&A programme to ensure compliance of environmental requirements and the proper implementation of all necessary mitigation measures.